noelwelsh/noelwelsh.com/content/posts/2015-05-14-strata-hadoop-world.md

 Mikio Braun's talk on [scalable machine learning][mikio] hit all the right buttons for me.
 He tells me it's extracted from a semester long course he is teaching.
 I'm hoping the course notes will find their way online.

 The [talk by IDEO][ideo] impressed me with the depth they apply to their product development process.
 They clearly have a lot of tools in the box.
-This is a talk that left me wanting more depth -- a lot more depth -- on using data to inform the design process.
+This is a talk that left me wanting more depth&mdash;a lot more depth&mdash;on using data to inform the design process.

 Strata was also my introduction to [Flink][flink].
 It seems similar to Spark, but is build from the start as a streaming system.
 It's an interesting project but I'm not sure at this stage it provides enough benefit over Spark to win market share.